 BATON ROUGE – The Academic Distinction Fund (ADF) will host an expert on technology in relation to early childhood education at its upcoming Distinguished Speaker Series.
 The free community event will feature Lisa Guernsey, author, journalist, and early education advocate, speaking about the science of technology and its effect on children’s learning.

-The lecture is open to teachers, parents, grandparents, child care educators, administrators, and others interested in the economic and personal benefits of early childcare education.
-"If you want children to succeed, Henderson knows the answers," said ADF Board Chair Matt Saurage.
+The lecture is open to teachers, parents, child care educators, business leaders, school administrators, and others interested in the impact of the use of technology on early childhood education.

 ADF is a major collaborator among schools, businesses and the community and acts as a catalyst for private sector leadership in advancing public education in East Baton Rouge Public School System (EBRPSS).